Discovering...

 Allow extra time in Essaouira

-Download offline maps for remote locations
+Download offline maps for remote sites

 Ouarzazate Film Studio Day Tour

 Visit Atlas Studios and CLA Studios with a knowledgeable guide who explains the history of each set and the productions filmed there.
+Walk through standing Egyptian, Roman, and medieval sets.

-Ait Ben Haddou & Studios Combo
+Ait Benhaddou & Studios Combo

 Marrakech to Ouarzazate Day Trip